mylesbrown/aws-sdk-demo/README.md

 # aws-sdk-demo
-Demonstrating the AWS SDK for Java
+Demonstrating the AWS SDK for Java Sept 22